CPT S 411: Introduction to Parallel Computing

 standard of conduct.

-General rule of thumb: If you are in doubt about what
+good rule of thumb: If you are in doubt about what constitutes

-constitutes cheating vs. allowed collaboration, please ask the
+cheating vs. allowed collaboration, please ask the instructor prior to

 Graduate students: please also refer to http://gradschool.wsu.edu/FacultyStaff/Committee/